US airlines assure “catastrophic” effects of the 5G deployment and ask the government for measures | Economy

 The companies have warned that new frequency bands from 3.7 to 3.8 gigahertz (GHz), the so-called C-band spectrum, which will give networks greater geographical reach and faster signals, may cause many security systems of the planes turn “unusable”.

-Specifically, airlines and aircraft manufacturers such as Airbus and American Boeing they are concerned that new 5G signals could interfere with aircraft radio altimeters, which measure the distance between the aircraft and the ground, as well as the data systems that help planes land.
+Specifically, airlines and aircraft manufacturers such as Airbus and American Boeing they are concerned that new 5G signals might interfere with aircraft radio altimeters, which measure the distance between the aircraft and the ground, as well as the data systems that help planes land.

 To address those concerns, telecommunications companies AT&T and Verizon agreed this month to delay the launch of new 5G frequency bands for two weeks, until this Wednesday, January 19.